traefik-tech-blog/k8s-gateway-api/post.md

 kubectl apply -k "github.com/kubernetes-sigs/service-apis/config/crd?ref=v0.1.0"
 ```

-33 Install and configure Traefik to use Service APIs
+## Install and Configure Traefik to Use Service APIs

 To install Traefik v2.4 (or later) and have it configured to enable the new provider, best way is to install Traefik through our helm chart

 ``` bash